Landowner Incentive Program

 Private landowners and conservation

 The biggest threat to plants and animals worldwide is the loss or degradation of habitat.
 With more than 85% of Wisconsin’s landscape under private ownership, landowners play a key role in helping conserve the beauty and diversity of Wisconsin’s natural heritage for future generations.
-As a landowner, you can make a difference.
+As a landowner, you can make a difference by:

-- improving or creating habitat for native plants and wildlife;
+• improving or creating habitat for native plants and wildlife;

-- receiving technical help to improve your property; or
+• receiving technical help to improve your property; or

-- helping wildlife and plant species, especially rare species?
+• helping wildlife and plant species, especially rare species.

 If your property is located within the Driftless Area, the Landowner Incentive Program may be able to help.